lirios/files/README.md

 You can also specify the following options:

- * `qbsbuildconfig:enableTaglib=false` to not use taglib to extract tags
+ * `projects.Files.enableTaglib:false` to not use taglib to extract tags

 If you specify `qbs.installRoot` you might need to prefix the entire line with `sudo`, depending on whether you have permissions to write there or not.